cj-mills/christianjmills/_posts/2020-12-6-Basic-In-Game-Style-Transfer-Tutorial.md

 ## Prepare Render Textures

 Our basic process will involve taking the current frame from the in-game camera, feeding it to the model, getting the output, and displaying the processed output to the user.
-We'll store the current camera frame, model output, and processed output in separate [render textures](https://docs.unity3d.com/ScriptReference/RenderTexture.html).
+We'll store the current camera frame and processed output in separate [render textures](https://docs.unity3d.com/ScriptReference/RenderTexture.html).

 ### Create `Textures` Folder